 DIVERSITY: The presence of individuals with various identities.

-There are many kinds of diversity: race, gender, sexual orientation, class, age, country of origin, education, religion, geography, physical, or cognitive abilities.
+There are many kinds of diversity: race, gender, sexual orientation, class, age, country of origin, education, religion, geography, and physical or cognitive abilities.
 Valuing diversity means recognizing differences between people, acknowledging that these differences are a valued asset, and striving for diverse representation as a critical step toward equity.
 (Source: Race Forward)

 EQUITY: Just and fair inclusion into a society in which all can participate, prosper, and thrive on their own terms.